umahajanatlmu/metapacR/README.md

 # metapacR

 In-house package for metabolome analysis.
-It consists of following functions:
+It consist of following functions:

 |  No |  Function | Descriptions |
 |---|---|---|